 - Dry skin

-- Daily moisturize your skin, at least 2-3 times a day with the most greasy, non-fragrant moisturizer that you can tolerate.
-Smooth it on your skin following the direction of your hair growth
+- Always make an effort to moisturize your skin at least two or three times a day using a highly greasy, non-fragrant moisturizer that your body can tolerate.
+Gently apply it on your skin following the direction of your hair growth.

-- Avoid people with active cold sore, as this can runs a risk of a sever generalized cold sore infection in people with eczema
+- Avoid any contact with people having an active cold sore, as this can potentially pose a risk of a severe generalized cold sore infection for people with eczema